 Want to learn more about your colon cancer treatment options?
 We’re here for you.

 Whether you just received your diagnosis or you’re looking for new treatment options, we’re here to help.

 If you’re interested in your nonsurgical options or looking for a new oncologist, make an appointment with one of our board-certified oncologists.
-To help your choose your oncologist, we’ll ask you a few questions and match you with doctors that fit your preferences.
+From clinical cancer trials to using medical cannabis for cancer symptoms, they’ll talk with you about a range of possible therapy options.